 So how do we discern who is on the right or wrong side of history?
 Of course we could begin with our own personal values hierarchy, but that wouldn’t be entirely helpful — in isolation, what do our own personal value or morals have to do with the larger arc of human history, after all?
 What we can do instead is look back over the history of human existence and civilization and track what the core characteristics of “right” and “wrong” have looked like, and observe how those tendencies have played out over time.
 Through that lens, we can assess who ends up occupying the “right” and “wrong” sides of history itself, and we can then attempt to project those standards and patterns onto current events.

 Although initially requiring a lot of careful research, it’s a relatively simple exercise once the data is compiled.
-This process is in part what my book Political Economy and the Unitive Principle sets out to do, and you can read it for free below:
+This process is in part what my book Political Economy and the Unitive Principle sets out to do, and you can read it for free via the link provided here.